4b1dden/forklift/README.md

 ## forklift

 my language. not sure what this will yet be, but I always wanted to build a dummy lang from scratch. so far i have no dependencies.

+things to fix {bad}:
+- [] evaluate fn calls as exprs on separate lines (this is really not as easy as it seems due to stack overflow errors :>)
+- [] empty strings (" ") break the parser? lol

 todo:
 - [x] lexer (ended up not using this)
 - [in progress] parser